socialdetox/socialdetox-app/CODE-OF-CONDUCT.md

 ## Our Pledge

-We, as members of the internal development team for SocialDetox.ai, are committed to maintaining a respectful and inclusive environment for all collaborators.
+We, as members of the internal development team for Oglama, are committed to maintaining a respectful and inclusive environment for all collaborators.

 While external contributions are currently not permitted, we expect all interactions — whether within the team or from the public (e.g., bug reports, feature requests) — to be professional and respectful.